By the Grace of G-d

 * * *

 May G-d hasten the coming of our Redeemer, and then "Those who dwell in the dust will awaken and rejoice."
-And our Nassi among them will give us wondrous tidings, and lead us along the path that leads up to the House of G-d.
+And our Nassi, whose yahrzeit we are observing, among them will give us wondrous tidings, and lead us along the path that leads up to the House of G-d.

 [Signed:] Menachem Mendel Schneerson